24 November 2022

 Guernsey adheres to the highest standards of international tax and regulatory principles and is committed to ensuring that this continues.

 Guernsey has given its full support for the transparency principles central to the current G20, OECD and EU tax initiatives and is working as part of the wider international community in the development and effective implementation of internationally agreed standards, including those set by the Financial Action Task Force (“FATF”) and the Organisation for Economic Co-operation and Development.

 Guernsey has been assessed as being amongst the best quality financial centres in the world when measured against the rigorous international standards for tackling money laundering and terrorist financing set by the FATF.

 Guernsey also participates fully in numerous international initiatives such as the OECD's base erosion and profit shifting project and developing the global “Common Reporting Standard” and the automatic exchange of information between tax authorities.

-For further information on the Guernsey and international tax and regulatory standards, please visit our website briefing here.
+Further information on the Guernsey and international tax and regulatory standards.

 Guernsey also remains the home for more non-UK LSE listed entities listed than any other jurisdiction globally.